Types of Awards

 Grants vs. Gifts

-The term "grant" or "gift" in a sponsor document does not necessarily determine the classification of an award as a sponsored project or gift.
-The final determination will be made by representatives of either the Office of Sponsored Projects or the Office of Corporate and Foundation Relations.
+The term "grant" or "gift" in a sponsor document does not necessarily determine the classification of an award as a sponsored project or gift by Dartmouth’s definitions.
+The final determination will be made by representatives of the Office of Sponsored Projects and/or the Office of Corporate and Foundation Relations.
 Questions may be addressed to the contacts listed at the bottom of this document.

-A sponsored project is a grant that involves an exchange of tangible or intangible property of value to the sponsor.
-An agreement/contract may include any of the following terms:
+A sponsored project/grant is defined as a funding mechanism that is an exchange of tangible or intangible property of value to the sponsor.
+An agreement/contract may include any of the elements outlined below.

 • Sponsor Rights to Licensing and/or Intellectual Property: The Principal Investigator on a grant may be obligated to convey rights to tangible or intangible properties resulting from the project.
 Tangible properties include equipment, records, technical reports, theses, or dissertations.
 Intangible properties may include rights in data, copyrights, or inventions.